Chatloy/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Give us feedback on Tinkerbelle.**\*\*

-It seems really cool but a liitle bit troublesome to install it in the environment of Python 3.8.
+It seems really cool but a little bit troublesome to install it in the environment of Python 3.8.

 ## Part D. Wizard the device